1989 Japanese Grand Prix

-The 1989 Japanese Grand Prix (formally the XV Fuji Television Japanese Grand Prix) was a Formula One motor race held at Suzuka Circuit, Japan, on 22 October 1989.
+The 1989 Japanese Grand Prix (formally the XV Fuji Television Japanese Grand Prix) was a Formula One motor race held on 22 October 1989 at Suzuka Circuit.
 It was the 15th and penultimate round of the 1989 Formula One season.
 The 53-lap race was won by Alessandro Nannini for the Benetton team, from a sixth position start.
-Riccardo Patrese finished second for the Williams team, with Thierry Boutsen third in the other Williams car.
+Riccardo Patrese finished second for the Williams team, with Thierry Boutsen third.
 It was Nannini's only win.